Introduction to Student Life

 New Student Services

 New Student Services (NSS) is dedicated to welcoming new undergraduates to Berkeley.
-NSS creates and implements programs and publications that are designed for students to ease the transition into life at Cal.
+NSS creates and implements programs that are designed for students to ease the transition into life at Cal.

 The Disabled Students’ Program (DSP) is located at 260 Cesar Chavez Student Center, 510-642-0518; TTY: 510-642-6376.
 If you have a documented and verifiable disability, you may be eligible for academic accommodations and auxiliary services (such as lab assistance, notetakers, and sign language interpreters).
 A residence program for newly admitted students with physical disabilities, who use wheelchairs and require independent living services, is available as are various other services.
 If you have a visual, hearing, mobility, physical disability, or a learning or other nonapparent disability, contact DSP for information about services or visit the Disabled Students’ Program website.